youngbloodcyb/surf/README.md

 Notable features:

 - Mixes 2 runtimes in the same project and deployment on Vercel — Python and Node.js
-- Uses a headless CMS (Wordpress) in combination with Vercel/Next features such as ISR & SSG
+- Uses a headless CMS (WordPress) in combination with Vercel/Next features such as ISR & SSG
 - Directory content and comments make use of PPR and Vercel Postgres (Neon DB provider)
 - AI chat uses Vercel AI SDK with RSC to stream UI components
 - Vercel CRON triggers are used to pull news updates from Surfline each day